Training and peer mentoring

 Communications on the project

-The Foundation does not require that projects be communicated, but this often benefits the project and project participants in a number of ways, and is therefore worth the effort.
+The Foundation does not require the grantees to communicate about their projects.
+However, often this benefits the project and project participants in a number of ways, and that’s why it is well worth the effort.

 When you begin planning your project communications, you should start by drawing up a communication plan in which you consider the following issues: